nordcloud/azure-tag-manager/README.md

 ## Licence

+MIT licence.

-Dariusz Dwornikowski,
+Author(s): Dariusz Dwornikowski (@tdi)

-Nordcloud PAT team (Hold my 🍺, not hold my 🐴🐴)
+Made by Nordcloud in Poznań with ♥.